Our best practices on selecting Multiple Platforms for Rainforest Exploratory Testing

 The scope of the assignment detailed in the areas of focus is the most impactful consideration in a multiple platform Exploratory run.
-When multiple platforms are selected for an exploratory run, the scope and amount of work is multiplied by the number of platforms selected.
+When multiple platforms are selected for an exploratory run, the scope and amount of work are multiplied by the number of platforms selected.

 Select one type of Platform (either Desktop or Mobile) per run

 In terms of best practices, in selecting multiple platforms of the same type have produced more detailed results.
-Given how a workflow may function differently in a mobile versus a desktop environment, how a test case is written to document the bug in one experience versus another may differ.
+Given how a workflow may function differently in mobile versus a desktop environment, how a test case is written to document the bug in one experience versus another may differ.

-With the differences in how the the steps to reproduce play out on a desktop versus on a mobile environment, we recommend when triggering Exploratory runs where multiple platforms are selected - to select the same type of platform either all desktop or all mobile whenever possible to produce the most pointed results.
+With the differences in how the steps to reproduce play out on a desktop versus on a mobile environment, we recommend when triggering Exploratory runs where multiple platforms are selected - to select the same type of platform either all desktop or all mobile whenever possible to produce the most pointed results.

 iOS v.s.
 Android Mobile Web Exploratory runs